 Cons of an anti-glare screen

-While it may seem that an anti-glare screen protector is always the better choice, the truth is that they have their disadvantages, too.
+While it may seem that an anti-glare screen is always the better choice, the truth is that they have their disadvantages, too.
 Beyond the typically higher price point, you also need to consider your working conditions, especially in light of your profession.
-If you do any professional video editing, UX design, photo editing, or graphic design, for example, you may not find that an anti-glare screen protector is the ideal option for you.
+If you do any professional video editing, UX design, photo editing, or graphic design, for example, you may not find that an anti-glare screen the ideal option for you.

 1. Colors aren’t entirely accurate for editing

 A matte screen – laptop or monitor – with an AR coating does have some trade-offs, particularly when it comes to color accuracy.
 This is important for professionals who need to be able to translate their projects to other devices for mass viewing.
 Because of this, many creative pros in visual industries prefer glossy screens and use them under low or no light conditions in order to represent the most accurate colors possible.

 While anti-glare technology has become more commonplace, it’s not the standard across all devices or monitors.
 In most instances, an anti-glare screen or monitor is a feature available only on mid to high-end laptops and desktop monitors.
 With that in mind, as you shop for a new device, you need to weigh the additional cost and whether it’s worth it for you.